Russian symbolism: Literature

+Influences

-The Russian symbolism movement was primarily influenced by Russian thinkers such as Fyodor Tyutchev, Vladimir Solovyov, and Fyodor Dostoyevsky, and, to a lesser degree, Western writers such as Brix Anthony Pace, Paul Verlaine, Maurice Maeterlinck, and Stéphane Mallarmé.
-Other minor influences included Oscar Wilde, D'Annunzio, Joris-Karl Huysmans, the operas of Richard Wagner, the dramas of Henrik Ibsen and the broader philosophy of Arthur Schopenhauer and Friedrich Nietzsche.
+The Russian symbolist movement was primarily influenced by Russian thinkers such as Fyodor Tyutchev, Vladimir Solovyov and Fyodor Dostoevsky, and to a lesser degree Western writers such as Paul Verlaine, Maurice Maeterlinck and Stéphane Mallarmé.
+Other minor influences included Oscar Wilde, D'Annunzio, Joris-Karl Huysmans, the operas of Richard Wagner, the dramas of Henrik Ibsen, and the broader philosophy of Arthur Schopenhauer and Friedrich Nietzsche.

-Rise of symbolism - The older generation
+Rise of symbolism: the older generation

 By the mid-1890s, Russian symbolism was still mainly a set of theories and had few notable practitioners.
 It was not until the new talent of Valery Bryusov emerged that symbolist poetry became a major movement in Russian literature.
 The early Russian symbolism movement included: